You are using an unsupported browser.

 Manual therapists use physiotherapy, podiatry, osteopathy and soft tissue techniques to restore normal function to the injured area.
 At the same time, exercise rehab specialists utilize postural evaluation, corrective and performance enhancement exercises and scientifically developed stretching protocols to ensure long lasting results.

-The Sports Performance Centre (SPC) was founded in 1996 by Jay Allen Kiss.
-As a somatotherapist, Jay has successfully treated, trained and rehabilitated numerous world class, Olympic and professional athletes.
+As a Somatotherapist and strength and conditioning coach Jay has trained and worked with numerous world class, Olympic and professional athletes.

 Chris’ passion for continuing education has led him to complete several other certificates and courses.
 Specifically, Active Release Technique, Muscle Energy Technique, Mckenzie Technique, Functional Movement Systems levels 1&2, K-taping, and Neuromuscular Therapy.